chinapedia/wikipedia.abstract.en/Page/Parameter.md

 Probability theory

-Poisson_pmf.svgIn probability theory, one may describe the distribution of a random variable as belonging to a _family_ of probability distributions, distinguished from each other by the values of a finite number of _parameters_.
+In probability theory, one may describe the distribution of a random variable as belonging to a _family_ of probability distributions, distinguished from each other by the values of a finite number of _parameters_.
 For example, one talks about "a Poisson distribution with mean value λ".
 The function defining the distribution (the probability mass function) is:

 $$f(k;\lambda)=\frac{e^{-\lambda} \lambda^k}{k!}.$$
 This example nicely illustrates the distinction between constants, parameters, and variables. _e_ is Euler's number, a fundamental mathematical constant.
 The parameter λ is the mean number of observations of some phenomenon in question, a property characteristic of the system. _k_ is a variable, in this case the number of occurrences of the phenomenon actually observed from a particular sample.
 If we want to know the probability of observing _k_₁ occurrences, we plug it into the function to get f(k₁; λ).
 Without altering the system, we can take multiple samples, which will have a range of values of _k_, but the system is always characterized by the same λ.